-17 What are the rules for employing foreign workers and what are the sanctions for employing a foreign worker that does not have a right to work in the jurisdiction?
+17 What are the rules for employing foreign workers and what are the sanctions for employing a foreign worker who does not have a right to work in the jurisdiction?

 All employers must obtain a work pass for their foreign employees, save for work pass-exempt activities and certain activities that do not require MOM notification.
 The work pass is valid only for the employer, type of employment and period expressly specified.
 The issuance of a work pass comes with mandatory conditions that both the employer and the foreign employee must comply with.
-All employers are required by the Employment Act and the European Financial Management Association to keep a register of foreign employees to whom work passes have been issued.
+All employers are required by the Employment Act and the Employment of Foreign Manpower Act to keep a register of foreign employees to whom work passes have been issued.

 It is an offence to employ an unauthorised foreign worker.
-Offenders are liable for a fine between \$5,000 and \$30,000, imprisonment for up to one year, or both.
-For subsequent convictions, offenders face mandatory imprisonment and a fine of between \$10,000 and \$30,000.
+Offenders are liable for a fine between S\$5,000 and S\$30,000, imprisonment for up to one year, or both.
+For subsequent convictions, offenders face mandatory imprisonment and a fine of between S\$10,000 and S\$30,000.